Skip to content

 36

-def __init__(self, project: str, *, text_also_as_html: bool = True, **kwargs: dict[str, Any]) -> None:
+def __init__(self, project: str, *, text_also_as_html: bool = True, **kwargs: Any) -> None:

-"""Create the WandbLogger with the given project name.
+"""Create the WandBLogger with the given project name.

 Additional keyword arguments are passed to `wandb.init()`.